violentmonkey/amo-upload/README.md

   --output path/to/my-ext-v1.2.3.xpi
 ```

+For `listed` channel, we don't wait for the signed package if no `output` is specified.
+The output will be the filename of the package.

-If the file is reviewed and signed, the path it is stored will be printed to the console.
+For `unlisted` channel, we will wait for the package to be signed.
+After the signed file is downloaded, the path of the downloaded file will be printed to the console.
 Otherwise an error will be thrown.

 ### API